Vermont Maple in Every School (& a recipe!)

 To organize the Vermont Maple in Every School project, which has long been brewing with sugar makers and food advocates alike, we collaborated with the Vermont Maple Sugar Makers’ Association (VMSMA) and the Vermont Agency of Agriculture Food & Markets.
 This newly formed partnership is a shining example of how the state is connecting the community, the cafeteria, and the classroom to promote place-based education and locally-sourced ingredients for students.

-But — as all Vermonter know — there is plenty of good uses for syrup beyond the pancake.
+And — as Vermonters know — there are plenty of good uses for syrup beyond the pancake.
 We're sharing a tried and true recipe that's easily customizable: more cinnamon?
 Sure!
 Throw some raisins in?
 Why not!
 And don't feel obligated to cut up fresh bread; cube leftover bread as it is about to turn stale (including english muffins), throw them in the freezer, and prepare this bake when you have about 8 slices' worth.
 For a creamier product, fold in cubes of reduced fat cream cheese into mixture before letting it rest for 30 minutes.
 Enjoy!

 Vermont Maple Apple French Toast Bake